Warriors Injury Report Against The Mavs

-The Golden State Warriors are hosting the Dallas Mavericks in San Francisco, California, on Sunday and for the game they have announced their injury report.
+The Golden State Warriors have announced their injury report for Thursday's game against the Dallas Mavericks.

-The full injury report for the Warriors can be seen in the screenshot that is captured below from the NBA's official injury report.
+The Golden State Warriors are in Texas to face off with the Dallas Mavericks on Thursday evening.

-Klay Thompson, Draymond Green, James Wiseman, Quinndary Weatherspoon and Andre Iguodala have all been ruled out for the game.
+The two teams played on Sunday night in California, and the Warriors had an absolute collapse, and lost the fourth quarter by 20-points, which resulted in the 107-101 loss.

-Thompson had been questionable due to an illness, but he has been downgraded to out.
+For the game on Thursday, they have announced their injury report, and the full report can be seen in the screenshot that is captured below from the NBA's official injury report.

-The Warriors come into the game as the second seed in the Western Conference with a 43-17 record in the 60 games that they have played.
+The Warriors come into the game as the second seed in the Western Conference with a 43-19 record in the 62 games that they have played in so far.

-They have missed the playoffs in each of the last two seasons, but returning to the playoffs this season would appear to be as close of a lock as there is.
+They are currently on a two-game losing streak, and just 4-6 in their last ten games overall.

 Related stories on NBA basketball